h3d-haivq/nvidia-driver-kubernetes-yaml/README.md

 ```

 ## How to make use of the NVIDIA device plugin:
-This plugin will make some rule to schedule the GPU for the pods on the node.
-You don't need to forcibly use `NVIDIA_VISIBLE_DEVICES` to make the workload runs correctly.
+This plugin will make the K8s scheduler automatically schedules your workload and serves correct amount of GPU you want by just some easy config.
+It's achived by adding `nvidia.com/gpu: <number-of-gpus>` in the `spec.containers.resources` of the YAML.

 Eg:
 ```yml